f5devcentral/f5-big-iq-lab/docs/class2/module4/lab2.rst

 Lab 4.2: Deploy your ``SSG`` in ``AWS``
 ---------------------------------------

-Since we have already seen the different components needed to deploy a ``SSG`` successfully, we will automatically deploy it and review its configuration.
+Since we have already seen the different components needed to deploy a ``SSG`` successfuly, we will automatically deploy it and review its configuration.

 Access lab orchestrator (using ansible/bash)